ckeditor/ckeditor4-docs/docs/guide/dev/features/styles/README.md

 <info-box hint=""> Please note that the Stylesheet Parser plugin is incompatible with {@link guide/dev/deep_dive/advanced_content_filter/README Advanced Content Filter}, so it disables the filter after installing.
 </info-box>

-Having the Stylesheet Parser installed, you need to supply the location of the CSS file that contains your style definitions by using the CKEDITOR.config.contentsCss configuration setting:
+Having the Stylesheet Parser installed, you need to supply the location of the CSS file that contains your style definitions by using the {@linkapi CKEDITOR.config.contentsCss CKEDITOR.config.contentsCss} configuration setting:

 	config.contentsCss = 'sample_CSS_file.css';

-Finally, if you want to skip loading the styles that are used in CKEditor by default, you may set the CKEDITOR.config.stylesSet option to an empty value:
+Finally, if you want to skip loading the styles that are used in CKEditor by default, you may set the {@linkapi CKEDITOR.config.stylesSet CKEDITOR.config.stylesSet} option to an empty value:

 	config.stylesSet = [];

-The image below shows the **Styles** drop-down list populated with entries coming from an external stylesheet, without default styles that were disabled in the editor configuration by setting  CKEDITOR.config.stylesSet to `[]`.
+The image below shows the **Styles** drop-down list populated with entries coming from an external stylesheet, without default styles that were disabled in the editor configuration by setting  {@linkapi CKEDITOR.config.stylesSet CKEDITOR.config.stylesSet} to `[]`.

 {@img assets/img/styles_02.png}